Juan Alberto Fuentes

 On 13 February 2018, Fuentes was detained, alongside all other members of President Álvaro Colom's Cabinet, as part of a corruption investigation dating back to his time in government.
 The legal process is ongoing and he has not been convicted of any charges.
 He resigned the same day as president of Oxfam International.
 Upon his resignation, Oxfam International's executive director, Winnie Byanyima, issued the following statement: “Oxfam does not yet know the nature of formal charges, if any, against Dr. Fuentes Knight.
 However, he has been entirely open with his Oxfam board and executive that he has been among former officials being investigated as part of a budgetary transaction made by the Guatemalan government while he was finance minister.
 He has assured us that he has cooperated fully with the investigation in the confidence he did not knowingly transgress rules or procedures.”

+As of July 2023, Fuentes announced his self-imposed exile from Guatemala.
+Fuentes Knight cited political persecution as the reason for his departure, stating that this decision was made to prevent further repercussions on the Movimiento Semilla party and to shield himself from what he described as arbitrary legal actions.
+He emphasized that he has consistently complied with all legal requirements over the past five years, including attending all court hearings, to demonstrate his innocence and that of his colleagues involved in the same case.